Unfair dismissal, discrimination and redundancy

 Check your award or agreement to find out if you should receive more notice than this.

-If your job was terminated and you did not receive notice, or you pay in lieu of notice, then you can ask your union for help and you are also eligible to lodge a complaint with the Fair Work Ombudsman.
+If your job was terminated and you did not receive notice, or you pay in lieu of notice, get in touch with your union.

 Qualifying Period